 The Lord’s Supper is the food of our souls.
 It is our duty to partake constantly.

-Protestants may never come to a consensus on this point, but we should all agree that our practice must proceed from serious thought and prayerful study—not merely from received theological traditions (see footnote for practical steps for pastors who desire to recenter the Supper).6
+Protestants may never come to a consensus on this point, but we should all agree that our practice must proceed from serious thought and prayerful study—not merely from received local traditions (see footnote for practical steps for pastors who desire to recenter the Supper).6

 Wesley calls us to attend constantly to this holy Supper since it is given by God for our holiness and happiness: